-How Code Execution Monitoring metrics are calculated and presented in the dashboard.
+How metrics are calculated and presented in the dashboard.

-Data aggregation is when multiple values are grouped together to give a single summary value.
-This is especially useful when you want to extract simple but meaningful values from Code Execution Monitoring data that consists of thousands or millions of measurements.
+Data aggregation is when multiple values of a specific parameter are grouped together to give a single summary value.
+This is especially useful when you want to extract simple but meaningful information from your application data that consists of thousands, or even millions of measurements.

 The chart above shows the page load histogram with all of the measurements below the 75th percentile coloured in blue.